AmosAidoo/AmosAidoo.github.io/_posts/2021-01-02-a-look-at-HTTP.md

 Bro 1: "Bro adey want learn coding o.
 What make I do?"<br/>
 ...

 What we just witnessed above is a conversation between two bros (in Ghanaian Pidgin English).
 This conversation began with the first bro checking up on the second bro and the second bro responded on a good note.
 He in turn did the same thing which bro 1 also responded to on a good note.
 From there, bro 1 made an enquiry (and the conversation continues...).
 We can call this a protocol because at least, this happens almost everytime two guys meet to have a conversation.
 Now let's move our attention from the two bros to computer networking.
 In computer networking also, there are protocols that two entities use when communicating with each other.

+### What is a protocol?
 A protocol can be defined as a set of rules defining how data is transmitted between entities within a network.
 These rules include the order in which data should be send, the format of that data and the actions that should be taken upon the transmission or recepient of the data.
 There are a number of protocols in networking.
 Examples are SMTP, UDP, ICMP, HTTP, e.t.c.
 There are already so many stories that have been told about HTTP but it doesn't hurt for me to retell the story.

+### What then is HTTP?

 HTTP stands for Hypertext Transfer Protocol.
 It is an application layer protocol.
 On a high level, it specifies how a program, known as a client requests for documents such HTML documents, images, videos, e.t.c. from another program, known as a server.
 In operating system terms, a process is a program in execution.
 So more accurately, a client process requests for documents from a server process.
 The internet uses a set of protocols known as the TCP/IP stack.
 These set of protocols have been grouped into layers(a stack) and the topmost layer, the application layer, is were HTTP resides.